 Cost/sq. ft.: N/A

-Architecture firm: NORD Architects and 3RW Arkitekter
+Architect: NORD Architects and 3RW Arkitekter

-Interior design: NORD Architects and 3RW Arkitekter
+Interior designer: NORD Architects and 3RW Arkitekter

 General contractor: Kruse Smith Contractor AS